FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 Pizza chaffles are a chaffle (cheese + egg waffle) that’s seasoned with Italian seasoning and then topped with pizza classics like marinara sauce, cheese, and pepperoni.

 It’s pizza in a keto waffle form!
+And if you need another delicious spin on pizza, try a keto calzone instead.

 Quick chaffle pizza recipe overview: